6 TIPS TO TEACH HEALTH ASSESSMENT IN THE CLASSROOM

 Dr. Phillips said she saw great merit in nursing education for a simulated health assessment offering.
 “I could really see it enhancing our student learning.”
 So she signed up to be part of an ATI product development team and began meeting weekly to work on the creation of a new virtual health assessment simulation resource.

 “I think the students of today are really, really involved with online platforms — activities that they can do with mobile, and all of those kinds of things.
 And this fits right in with that beautifully,” she added.
 “There’s lots of gaming going on, and the students are very much into that kind of environment.
-So, this will help to meet some of those needs.
+So, this helps to meet some of those needs.
 And yet there’s so much learning embedded in every step along the process.”

 In the meantime, educators who want to get on the cutting edge of teaching health assessment skills in the classroom can take advantage of the tool’s first phase.
 And Dr. Phillips offers up some tips you can implement to make the use of this innovative resource as meaningful and impactful as possible.